 All ice storms will be rated as a Class A type storm.
-Ice storms will cause immediate threats to the public safety and economic impact.
+Ice storms will cause immediate threats to the public safety and the local economy.
 If an ice storm is imminent or occurs, the Snow/Ice Command and Control Center will be activated immediately by the Director of Public Works.